Smertig/banana/master/_sources/api/tg/methods/send_invoice.rst.txt

    .. cpp:member:: array_t<labeled_price_t> prices

    Price breakdown, a JSON-serialized list of components (e.g. product price, tax, discount, delivery cost, delivery tax, bonus, etc.)

+   .. cpp:member:: optional_t<integer_t> max_tip_amount

+   The maximum accepted amount for tips in the smallest units of the currency (integer, not float/double).
+For example, for a maximum tip of US$ 1.45 pass max_tip_amount = 145.
+See the exp parameter in currencies.json, it shows the number of digits past the decimal point for each currency (2 for the majority of currencies).
+Defaults to 0

+   .. cpp:member:: optional_t<array_t<integer_t>> suggested_tip_amounts

+   A JSON-serialized array of suggested amounts of tips in the smallest units of the currency (integer, not float/double).
+At most 4 suggested tip amounts can be specified.
+The suggested tip amounts must be positive, passed in a strictly increased order and must not exceed max_tip_amount.

+   .. cpp:member:: optional_t<string_t> start_parameter

+   Unique deep-linking parameter.
+If left empty, forwarded copies of the sent message will have a Pay button, allowing multiple users to pay directly from the forwarded message, using the same invoice.
+If non-empty, forwarded copies of the sent message will have a URL button with a deep link to the bot (instead of a Pay button), with the value used as the start parameter

    .. cpp:member:: optional_t<string_t> provider_data